mayhsundar/Shoulder/README.md

-# authenticity
+A web application that is your best friend, you can share anything in it.

-node js project for authenticity issues
+node js project with google functionality